bblhd/texi/README.md

 ### Problems/caveats
-- Pasting works fine, although copying is mostly broken, save for within the same file and a select few programs.
+- Pasting works fine, although copying is mostly broken, save for within texi and a select few programs.
 - When the screen redraws, there is some degree of flickering, hopefully not too much.
 - texi lacks undo functionality, although this is not a bug.